Skip to main content

 Dry soil Soil that is usually dry, meaning at higher elevation or high sand content or both

-Well-drained moist soil Soil that holds moisture but also allows oxygen to penetrate to the roots.
-Ideal for most plants.
-Achieved through a combination of high organic content and earthworms.
+Well-drained moist soil Soil that holds moisture but also allows oxygen to penetrate the roots is ideal for most plants.
+It is achieved through a combination of high organic content and earthworms.

 Sunshine Requirements